Texas Comptroller of Public Accounts

-The Texas Comptroller of Public Accounts is an executive branch position created by the Texas Constitution.
+The Texas comptroller of public accounts is an executive branch position created by the Texas Constitution.
 The comptroller is popularly elected every four years, and is primarily tasked with collecting all state tax revenue and estimating the amount of revenue that the Texas Legislature can spend each biennium.
-The current acting comptroller is Kelly Hancock, who took office on July 1, 2025.
+The current comptroller is Don Huffines, who assumed office on August 1, 2026.

 History

+Pre-statehood

+The General Council of the Provisional Government of Texas created the Office of Comptroller of Public Accounts on December 29, 1835.
+The duty of the comptroller was to supervise the auditor of public accounts.
+On December 30, 1835, John H. Money became the first comptroller.